-Further improvement of the national testing process and international harmonization of regulatory requirements
+Further improvement of national test process and international harmonization of regulatory requirements

 Committee: